-AP Self-study allows students to take AP exams their school does not offer.
+AP self-study allows students to take AP exams their school does not offer.
 Read more to find out about the top 7 AP exams for self-study!

-Have you ever looked at the AP exam schedule on College Board’s website and noticed a class that your high school does not offer?
+Have you ever looked at the AP exam schedule on the College Board’s website and noticed a class that your high school does not offer?
 For example, you may be able to take Spanish as a standard high school class, but your school may not offer AP Spanish, despite the class and exam existing.
-AP Self-study may bridge that gap.
+AP self-study may bridge that gap.

-High schools tend to offer the most attended AP courses, such as US History, AP Calculus, and AP Psychology.
-However, these popular AP courses may not be available at your school depending on where you study.
+High schools tend to offer the most-attended AP courses, such as US History, AP Calculus, and AP Psychology.
+However, these popular AP courses may not be available at your school, depending on where you study.

-If you find yourself in this pickle, you might consider the option of self-study for an AP course without a teacher and taking the test at another high school or venue for credit.
+If you find yourself in this pickle, you might consider the option of self-studying for an AP course without a teacher and taking the test at another high school or venue for credit.
 This article will break down everything you need to know about AP self-study and the top seven most accessible AP courses and exams you can take.

-AP self-study is what it sounds like: students find the required material, usually a textbook or a prep guide made by College Board and use their spare time to prepare for the exam.
+AP self-study is what it sounds like: students find the required material, usually a textbook or a prep guide made by the College Board and use their spare time to prepare for the exam.

 On exam day, students will find a testing location, typically another nearby high school, to take the exam.
 If you have a specific test you want to take to boost your college application, self-study may be your only option.